Log In

 Below are a series of initiatives and events which will mark National Breastfeeding Month in August

-August 5 to 9: There will be a breastfeeding photograph display at the Washington Mall which will include photographs of mothers and babies of the island.
+August 5 to 9: There will be a breastfeeding photograph display at the Washington Mall, which will include photographs of mothers and babies from the island.

-August 5 and 12: A podcast, Bermuda Health-Abets, which highlights all aspects of healthy living, will highlight the importance of breastfeeding.
+August 5 and 12: A podcast, Bermuda Health-Abets, which talks about all aspects of healthy living, will highlight the importance of breastfeeding.

 Episodes will be aired on the department’s Facebook and YouTube pages.

-August 21: Screening of a documentary, MiLK – Born Into This World, a film by Noemi Weis, at 6.30pm at the National Stadium.
+August 21: Screening of a documentary, Milk – Born Into This World, a film by Noemi Weis, at 6.30pm at the National Stadium.
+To ensure a place, attendees need to reserve online here.

 The documentary brings a universal perspective on the politics, commercialisation and controversies surrounding birth and infant feeding.